๐Ÿ”ฌCondensed Matter Physics

 Experimental requirements2DEG heterostructures, cryogenic systems, high magnetic fields

-Topological protectionEdge states, robustness against disorder
+Topological protectionChiral edge states, robustness against disorder

 Self-Check Questions

-1. Both IQHE and FQHE show quantized Hall conductivity—what is the fundamental difference in the physics that produces quantization in each case?
+1. Both IQHE and FQHE show quantized Hall conductivity.
+What is the fundamental difference in the physics that produces quantization in each case?

 2. If you're told a quantum Hall system has Chern number C=2C = 2, what can you immediately conclude about its edge states and Hall conductivity?